ARM-software/acle/cmse/cmse.md

   _secure state_ and can access memory in both secure and non-secure regions.[ ]

-Attempts to access secure regions from non-secure code or a mismatch between the (secure or non-secure) code that is executed and the security state of the system results in a _SecureFault_.
+Attempts to access secure regions from non-secure code or a mismatch between the (secure or non-secure) code that executes and the security state of the system, results in a _SecureFault_.

 The security states are orthogonal to the exception level, as shown in figure [Diagrammatic representation of secure states](#figure1).